ISU-MolPhyl/EEOB563/computer_labs/lab3/lab3.md

 The first line of the input file contains the number of species and the number of characters (in this case sites).
 The information for each species follows, starting with a ten-character species name (which can include blanks and some punctuation marks), and continuing with the characters for that species.

-Example of an input file in sequential format:
+Example of an input file in interleaved format:
 ![IMG](./phylip.png)

 ### Creating distance matrices